sam20908/mpp/README.md

 ```

 The `friend` specifier makes the default `tag_invoke` in the same namespace scope as `determinant_t`, and it all works out because `tag_invoke(*this)` uses ADL to find the default overload of `tag_invoke`, and it'll also pick up other overloads because it performed an unqualified call.

-#### Why store the website code in the "website" folder?

-It has been painful to work between different branches for the library and the website in the same workspace.
-It is also NOT an optimal solution by just checking out different branches in different locations.
-I have decided to at least give it a dedicated folder, isolated from library code.
-This way, updating library code and website is a lot less painful.